-Dams, levees and reservoirs are critical components of the nation's infrastructure and play a vital role in water supply, flood control and power generation, as well as providing benefits related to navigation, recreation, waste containment and environmental enhancement.
-Although the nation's 80,000+ dams are aging, many of these facilities have even more essential roles than when they were built.
-With the growth in population and development, many older dams and levees that were constructed to protect agricultural interests are now protecting people and personal property and are being called upon to provide other benefits such as power generation, recreation and water supply.
+The 2015 USSD Conference theme is Managing Risk and Uncertainty — Ensuring a Sustainable Future for Dams, Levees and Reservoirs.
+With growth in population and development, many older dams and levees that were constructed to protect agricultural interests are now protecting people and personal property, and are being called upon to provide other benefits such as power generation, recreation and water supply.
 As a result, the risk associated with many of these structures has increased, bringing new costly challenges for owners to retrofit or modify existing dams and levees in response to the expanded role these structures now play.

 Operation of dams and levees involves numerous uncertainties about potential extreme loading conditions, the consequences of failure, the condition of the structures themselves, the effectiveness of established operation and maintenance procedures, and human behavior.
 Safe operation of these facilities must take into consideration all of these uncertainties and simply meeting established engineering criteria does not necessarily mean that a structure will continue to perform safely.
 In addition, design and construction of new dams and levees or modifications to existing structures involves uncertainties, particularly with respect to the geological materials upon which the structures are constructed.
 Design and planning for new construction must take into account these uncertainties and how to equitably share the risk of unforeseen conditions.